dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 ![First attempt](/assets/cannon/access.png){: .center}

-So now I have access to where I want to have a display, and a bit of a cubby hole in which to store some of the electronics - the ellipsoid on the other side can hold some more.
+So now I have access to where I want to have a display, and a bit of a cubby hole in which to store some of the electronics - the ellipse on the other side can hold some more.
 Let's take stock of what I need:
 + a display that fits within this ellipse
 + some sort of programmable chip board with IO pins
 + a battery